zalyoung/gitlab-handbook/content/handbook/security/product-security/_index.md

 The Product Security Risk Register (PSRR) is driven by and follows the [StORM process](/handbook/security/security-assurance/security-risk/storm-program/) from our [Security Risk Team](/handbook/security/security-assurance/security-risk/).

+#### Criteria

+The PSRR will record and track risks that have important and cascading consequences for GitLab, the product, as a whole.

+Specific vulnerabilities or components based vulnerabilities should not be part of the PSRR.

 Objectives

 - Serves as a centralized tool for identifying, evaluating, mitigating, and monitoring systemic risks that can impact GitLab's operations and reputation, but that doesn't meet the criteria to be tracked by the Security Risk team.
 Specific vulnerabilities or components based vulnerabilities **should not** be part of the PSRR.